 If a business has a life of its own, then the market of a business is an ever-increasingly complex ecosystem.
 As a business owner or CEO it is vital for you to have a deep understanding of the business you are running, as well as the market you are aiming your product or service at.
 When a business first starts, your focus will always be keeping the business afloat, rather than worrying about complex market research principles, but this could be a serious miscalculation.
 A new product or service will not survive any market if there is no demand for it.
+Not focusing on what consumers need can be detrimental to a business, and this is where understanding the target market comes in.
+That’s why many businesses first bring out a product concept and conduct enough research and surveys among the consumers to find whether a product fulfills some need or bridges some gap in the market.
+Likewise, products/services will have to sustain the test of time as well as changing market trends for which continuous research and evolution become necessary.

 If you find yourself in a situation where you may be out of date with your target market, or simply wish to achieve a deeper understanding of your market, processes such as market segmentation may be beneficial to you.
 This process can help you see more nuanced gaps in the market that have emerged over the lifetime of your business and shows areas of expansion that you were not aware of before.
 As your market gets more complicated, understanding it will become more expensive, but these expenses are necessary if a business is going to thrive as it expands, rather than spend costs in the wrong area which can lead to the business suffering or even worse be fatal to it.
 As your business expands, more of your resources need to be put into market research, this will allow for sustainable growth, finding gaps in the market to fill, rather than wasting resources to force a gap in the market where there isn’t one.